6 Tips For Your First Cruise With a Toddler

 They’re also a good option with kids and preschoolers who are Okay with spending at least some time away from you in the ship’s kid camp program (and if you’re Ok with it, too).
 The kids with the youth counselors always seemed to be having a good time.

-But options for entertaining very young toddlers and preschoolers are on the ship are limited and presented some logistical challenges.
+But options for entertaining very young toddlers and preschoolers are limited and presented some logistical challenges.

 Relaxing was way harder to do than on a beach vacation and we sometimes found ourselves wandering the ship, looking for something that would amuse all of us and pass the time.
 We brought some small toys she could play with on deck and in the wading pools, which helped a little but not enough.